 - As with all rabbits, make sure the area beneath the tail is dry and clear of caked feces.

 This strain of Lop rabbit has been dated as far back as England in the 1700s, but little is known about its development.
-According to the Lop Rabbit Club of America (LRCA), it is one of the oldest breeds of domestic rabbit.
+It is one of the oldest breeds of domestic rabbit.
 During the Victorian era, many households kept rabbits as pets, and this breed was a huge favorite.
 Although there are additional strains of Lops today, such as the Holland Lop and the French Lop, the English Lop is considered the original Lop rabbit.